Mojtaba-Babik3r/alx_c_prt/README.md

 This is a roadmap for learning programming with c.
 It is a work in progress and will be updated as I learn more.

-- Getting Started
+- Getting Started | MS
-- Hello World
+- Hello World     | MS
-- Variables
+- Variables       | MS
 - Data Types
 - Operators
 - Expressions